fardinshikhiyev/fardinshikhiyev.github.io/_posts/2016-1-30-GNOME-Switch-user-issue.md

 category: Linux
 ---

 Hi everyone!
 It's my first blog post here and i'm a little excited(i mean a lot LOL).
 I want to give a solution to an issue which i figured out how to solve in GNOME 3.18.
 The problem is, when i tried to switch user in GNOME, gdm was freezing and screen was turning into black so i couldn't do anything and lose all my work.
-The only option was to rebooting.
+The only option was rebooting.
 If this affects you too, try the following solution.

 - Open a terminal window and type